In the bowel screening section you can find out about the bowel screening programme and what it involves.

 Bowel scope screening

-As part of the Scottish Bowel Screening Programme, bowel scope screening (flexisigmoidoscopy) is being offered to some men and women aged around 60 in Scotland.
+As part of the Scottish Bowel Screening Programme, bowel scope screening (flexisigmoidoscopy) is being offered to some people who are aged around 60 in Scotland.

 The bowel scope screening section of this site explains the procedure.

-Bowel scope screening does not replace the bowel cancer home screening kit, sent to all men and women aged 50–74 every two years.
+Bowel scope screening does not replace the bowel cancer home screening kit, sent to people aged 50 to 74 every 2 years.